-- Describe methods for mediation analysis in the presence of exposure-mediator interactions.
+- Describe mediation analysis in the presence of exposure-mediator interactions;

 Please note: Practical sessions of this course will be held in a computer lab, so you will not need to bring a laptop.
 Stata version 15 will be used during the course.

 Aitken, Z., Simpson, J.A., Gurrin, L., Bentley, R. & Kavanagh, A.M., 2018.
 Do material, psychosocial and behavioural factors mediate the relationship between disability acquisition and mental health?
 A sequential causal mediation analysis.
 International journal of epidemiology, 47(3), pp.829-840.

 More information on course fees, fee waivers and reduced prices.

 We provide morning and afternoon refreshment breaks, including tea and coffee, biscuits and fresh fruit.

 If you have specific dietary needs we ask that you let us know in advance.